Teddy guinea pigs are an adorable alternative to other guinea pig breeds.

 Well, what this sound means is they are happy, and they’re in the perfect mood.

-They make this sound when they are in good spirits but don’t confuse it with the purring sound, both of them have some kind of similarity, but the sounds are different.
+They make this sound when they are in good spirits but don’t confuse it with the purring sound; they are similar but not identical.

-To be more specific, most guinea pigs make chanting sounds when they are relaxed.
+To be more specific, most guinea pigs make chanting sounds when feeling relaxed.